 The level of enforcement of muzzle rules varies from country to country.
 There are some countries or cities where the rules are rarely enforced (such as Italy).
 There are also some countries where it is very common for all dogs to wear their required muzzles (such as the Czech Republic), probably due to frequent enforcement.

 If your dog is meant to be wearing a muzzle and is not currently wearing one, I haven’t ever heard reports of fines being issued.
-Instead, you will be requested to put it on (assuming you have one of your person).
-If you don’t currently have a muzzle, you will likely be asked to disembark.
+Instead, you will most likely be requested to put it on (assuming you have one of your person).
+And if you don’t currently have a muzzle, you will likely be asked to disembark.

 Before buying a muzzle for my dog, I initially thought that all muzzles were large, strong metal cage-type devices.
-However, this is far from the case.
+However, this is far from the case these days.

 The majority of muzzles are “soft”, particularly those for small and medium sized dogs.
 They are often constructed of fabric, similar to dog harnesses.
 There are also basket-type muzzles that are constructed from silicone rather than metal.